coopdevs/lazona_connector/docs/operations.md

 Alternatively, if you have the Git remote configured as described in [Creating a Heroku remote], you can do so from your terminal running `git push heroku main`.
 More details: https://devcenter.heroku.com/articles/git.

+## Rolling back

+Rolling back to a previous release is very straightforward and pretty quick.
+If something suddenly fails caused by the changes you just deployed, this might be your safest bet.

+Go to the [Activity] tab and click on "Rollback to here".
+This will deploy that build again.

 ## Restarting